AIBO: In popular culture

 When AIBO was introduced, The New Yorker published a cartoon by Jack Ziegler showing AIBO "urinating" nuts and bolts on a fire hydrant.

 The AIBO ERS-111 was used in Janet Jackson's "Doesn't Really Matter" music video, and received increased market demand and commercial success after being featured with Jackson in the clip.

+The AIBO ERS-311 was featured in the Swedish girl group Play's music video for their song "Us Against The World".

 In an episode of Frasier, Frasier gives his dad an AIBO ERS-210 to keep him company while he is visiting Roz in Wisconsin.
 There is a scene with Eddie interacting with the AIBO, while Martin Crane complains to Sony about not being able to get it to work.

-In the South Park episode "Red Sleigh Down", Cartman spends nearly the entire episode trying to get on Santa's nice list, so that he can receive a HAIBO robot doll for Christmas, in reference to the robot dog craze of the early 2000s started by AIBO.
-At the episode's conclusion, Stan, Kyle, and Cartman all receive their own HAIBO dog.

-HAIBO is not a parody of AIBO, which is a robot made for adults and wasn't sold in stores.

-Instead, this is a parody of the many spin-offs of it, most of which were made for children.

-When Siri on an iOS device is asked "Do you have a pet?", one of the responses is "I used to have an AIBO.
-But it turned on me."

-In the film CJ7, the robotic toy CJ1, is probably based on the design of AIBO and its toy knock-offs.

 In the Futurama episode "Jurassic Bark", Bender is seen with a robotic dog resembling an AIBO named Robo-Puppy.

 In the film Click, Kevin's new Robo-dog an AIBO ERS-7, was run over by the dad's car.

 A pair of robotic dogs based on AIBO appear in Tokyo Jungle, a video game published by Sony Computer Entertainment.
 The very first AIBO model, ERS-110, is seen in this game, too.

 An AIBO ERS-210 can be seen in the title sequence of the 2017 TV adaptation of Neil Gaiman's American Gods.